 Currently, wireless routers using 802.11ac or older standards can hinder the effectiveness of these newer, faster fiber networks.
 The new 802.11ax Wi-Fi standard will go a long way to bridging the gap between the speeds promised by fiber and the bandwidth capabilities of wireless.
 This is why it’s vitally important to ensure 802.11ax routers are optimally installed to ensure the clearest possible signal and minimize any possible interference.

-If you’re installing a new 802.11ax router in an enclosure, make sure you’re using a clear signal enclosure made from plastic.
+If you’re installing a new 802.11ax router in an enclosure, make sure you’re using a clear signal media panel made from plastic.
 Metal enclosures are notorious for blocking and disrupting Wi-Fi signals.